deandreee/electron_ml_nn_research/README.md

 ## Features / Models

-Each file under `/src/strat/run` is separate runnable model:
+`/src/strat/run` is the launch panel.
+Each file under this dir is separate runnable model:

 1. `runBatchedXG.ts` => runs XGBoost model